 - PE Kit

-Outdoor PE uniform: burgundy t-shirt with school badge, black shorts, white socks and trainers.
+Outdoor PE uniform: burgundy t-shirt with school badge, black shorts, black socks and trainers.
 The burgundy hoodie and jogging bottoms are optional.

 - ALL CLOTHING SHOULD BE CLEARLY LABELLED WITH YOUR CHILD’S NAME.